mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 # leonardo.build.usb_product="Arduino Leonardo"
 leonardo.build.usb_product="Retro Joystick Adapter"
 ```

-#### WARNING!
+> **warning**
-There is possibility that serial port is not recognized after VID/PID change.
+> There is possibility that serial port is not recognized after VID/PID change.
 We have tested with two Windows 10 machine and Linux with no problems.
 If you "brick" your Arduino, you get it back to life with resetting it rapidly two times in a row (grab a wire and make a shunt with RST->GND, they are located between A3, VCC and RAW) and then upload sketch (example blink.ino) with <b>normal Arduino VID/PID</b>.
 Be quick, because <b>you have only 8 seconds</b> to start uploading (try to hit `Send` button before make the reset).

 ### Changing number of buttons in joystick-library
 If you want that less than 16 buttons are shown in joystick-settings, edit Joystick.cpp/Joystick2.cpp/Joystick3.cpp "USAGE_MAXIMUM"-line (0x10 = 16).
 You may to have create new project after that, because all libraries are not recompiled every time and we don't know how to force full recompile.